olioak/tiljavascript/notes/plan.md

 -- should i use single or double quotes
 -- add
 -- subtract
+-- mult
-- mult and divide
+-- divide
-- concatenate: join text
+-- concatenate: join text
-- variables var
+-- declare variable in javascript
+- store a value in a variable in javascript
+- concatenate variable and string
 - made of numbers, letters \$ and \_. no spaces or start with number
 - assign var
 - assign var from other var
 - vars are case sensitive, use camelCase
 - unassigned var shows undefined
-- += strings
 - boolean true/false on/off, yes/no
 - if: return "yes" or "no" depending on argument
 - if inside if